semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 To add a Semgrep configuration file in your GitHub Actions pipeline:

 1. Create a `semgrep.yml` file within `.github/workflows` in the repository you want to scan.
-2. Copy the relevant code snippet provided after these instructions.
+2. Copy the relevant code snippet provided in [Sample GitHub Actions configuration file](#sample-github-actions-configuration-file).
 3. Commit the configuration file.
 4. The Semgrep job starts automatically upon detecting the committed `semgrep.yml` file.
 You can also start the job from the GitHub Actions interface.

+### Sample GitHub Actions configuration file

 <Tabs
     defaultValue="gha-semgrep"